|

 are Carpenter Bees?).

-Like any wooden structure
+Like any wooden structure log homes are

-log homes are subject to termite and carpenter
+subject to termite and carpenter ant

-insects described here.
+described here.
 Keep in mind that water,

 because of its potential to cause rot, is the